 We will use the statistics program "Stata" during the course.
-The Stata/IC 13 software and Getting Started manual normally costs \$1,495.
-Since you are students, you get a perpetual license from Kellogg.
-You can get it at:
+The Stata/IC 13 software normally costs \$1,495.
+Since you are students, you can purchase a perpetual personal license for \$189.
+The \$189 gives you unlimited access to the software.
+If you would prefer, you can also purchase a one-year license for \$98 or a half-year license for \$69.
+To order, please go to: